 No mirrors, no counting reps, no rules.
 Just press play.

-Practice one move, or build a routine that moves you.
+Practice one move, or follow a routine that moves you.

 The whole workout fits inside a single song.
 Three minutes, give or take.
 No bigger plan needed — press play and move with it.
 Stack a few when you want more.